pitonneux/website/README.md

 We love contributions!
 The first thing to check are the Issues with the [priority](https://github.com/pitonneux/website/labels/priority) label.
 You can also optionally use [Zenhub](https://www.zenhub.com/) to see the development pipeline and issue boards and pick any issue from the "Next Up" column.
 When you start working on an issue, let everyone else know somehow (move the issue to the "In Progress" column, add the "in progress" label, or even just leave a comment saying "Got this one!"), so that we don't end up with two people developing the same feature at the same time.

 Anybody is welcome to submit a pull request.
-See below on how to set up your machine for development.
+See below on how to set up your machine for development and how our development process works.
 Once you have the app up and running, run the tests (`rspec`) and make sure they pass.
 Then write some specs and add your changes.
 Make the tests pass again.
 Then push to your fork and [submit a pull request](https://github.com/pitonneux/website/compare/).
 Then, you'll be waiting on us.
 We try to at least comment on all pull requests within a couple of days.
 We might suggest some changes or improvements or alternatives.
 Some things you can do to increase the chances of your pull request being accepted are:
 - Make sure everything is tested
 - Follow the style and standards of the project
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)